Family planning: Social conservativism

-Family planning has reduced the burden of childbearing from women.
-Now having to raise fewer children than before, women are no longer as economically dependent on their partners.
-As such, they are not necessitated to stay in marriages, due to the confidence that they can raise children with less financial difficulty than if they had several children.
-In order to preserve traditional gender roles, social conservatives seek to reverse the social changes brought by family planning and declining birth rate.
+Family planning has reduced the burden of childbearing for women.
+Now, having to raise fewer children than before, women are no longer as economically dependent on their partners.
+As such, they are not obligated to stay in marriages, due to the confidence that they can raise children with less financial difficulty than if they had several children.
+To preserve traditional gender roles, social conservatives seek to reverse the social changes brought by family planning and the declining birth rate.
 They are opposed to most forms of family planning and often advocate for larger families with many children.
 To this end, they sometimes cite the decline of religion or the family as an institution, but as Hans Rosling notes in his book Factfulness, this has little to do with religious or family values, and are merely "patriarchal values".

 COVID-19

-As of March 2020, there were an estimated 450 million women using modern contraceptives across 114 priority low- and middle-income countries.
-The COVID-19 pandemic as well as social distancing and other strategies to reduce transmission are anticipated to impact the ability of these women to continue using contraception.
-The number of unintended pregnancies will increase as the lockdown continues and services disruptions are extended.
+As of March 2020, an estimated 450 million women were using modern contraceptives across 114 priority low- and middle-income countries.
+The COVID-19 pandemic, as well as social distancing and other strategies to reduce transmission, are anticipated to impact the ability of these women to continue using contraception.
+The number of unintended pregnancies will increase as the lockdown continues and service disruptions are extended.

 Some 47 million women in 114 low- and middle-income countries are projected to be unable to use modern contraceptives if the average lockdown, or COVID-19-related disruption, continues for six months with major disruptions to services.
 For every three months the lockdown continues, assuming high levels of disruption, up to 2 million additional women may be unable to use modern contraceptives.
 If the lockdown continues for six months and there are major service disruptions due to COVID-19, an additional 7 million unintended pregnancies are expected to occur.